-The Modify Feature Info Dialog Box

-The Modify Feature Info dialog box appears whenever a new feature is created or when the right-click > EDIT option is chosen after a feature has been selected with the Digitizer tool.
+Working with Attributes The Modify Feature Info Dialog Box The Modify Feature Info dialog box appears whenever a new feature is created or when the right-click > EDIT option is chosen after a feature has been selected with the Digitizer tool.
 This dialog box offers several tools for establishing the style settings of the features and for adding or editing attributes either individually or collectively.
 The Feature Type dropdown list provides the means to assign the selected feature to a preformatted classification, which automatically determines the visual characteristics as well as the attribute fields that are associated with this type.
 Attributes can also be manually added or edited for selected features using the appropriate buttons at the bottom of the Modify Feature Info dialog box.

-Create New Type...

-Aodify Feature Info

-Unknown Point Feature

-Feature Description Use Custom Description:

-Feature Style

-Feature Layer (Right Click for More Options) <User Created Features

-Name: Feature Type

-Advanced Attribute Options

-Global Mapper provides several options for automatically creating or updating attributes.
+The Attribute Editor Accessed by right-clicking on one or more layers in the Overlay Control Center, the Attribute Editor provides a tabular display of all of the attribute data for each layer, separated into individual tabs.
+Within this dialog box, attributes can be queried, sorted, edited, and exported.
+Advanced Attribute Options Global Mapper provides several options for automatically creating or updating attributes.
 After selecting a feature or features on the map with the Digitizer tool, the right-click menu offers an Attributes/Style Functions submenu that can be used to automatically assign attributes using a variety of criteria.
 For instance, with an underlying elevation layer, you can assign elevation and slope values to selected features or you can add an attribute with a count of the number or point features inside a selected area.

-Joining and Calculating Attributes

-The join process in Global Mapper allows external data to be assigned to the appropriate features in an existing layer for the purpose of creating additional attribute fields.
+Joining and Calculating Attributes The join process in Global Mapper allows external data to be assigned to the appropriate features in an existing layer for the purpose of creating additional attribute fields.
 Before beginning this procedure, it is essential that the each feature has an existing attribute that matches a corresponding value in the data being joined.
-The join can be based on a one-to-one match, where each entry in the imported data matches just one feature on the map, or it can be based on a oneto-many approach, where an individual record in the data being joined is assigned to several features on the map.
+The join can be based on a one-to-one match, where each entry in the imported data matches just one feature on the map, or it can be based on a one-to-many approach, where an individual record in the data being joined is assigned to several features on the map.
 To initiate the join process, right-click on the target layer in the Overlay Control Center and choose Layer > JOIN.
 Supported formats for the external tabular data include .txt, .csv, and dbf.
 The attribute calculation function, which is also accessed by right-clicking on the layer in the Overlay Control Center, is used to create a new attribute field by applying a calculation to an existing attribute.
-Calculation options include standard numeric operations, such as add and multiply; textbased operations, such as append or prepend text; or advanced formulaic operations.

-Using the 3D Functionality

-Working with 3D Data

-In order to utilize Global Mapper's 3D functionality, the data with which you are working, must have an inherent elevation or height value.
+Calculation options include standard numeric operations, such as add and multiply; text-based operations, such as append or prepend text; or advanced formulaic operations.
+Using the 3D Functionality Working with 3D Data In order to utilize Global Mapper's 3D functionality, the data with which you are working, must have an inherent elevation or height value.
 Both vector features and appropriately formatted raster layers can include this "Z" value and can be modeled in a three-dimensional perspective.
 The most common application for 3D data is to generate a terrain surface, which is the basis of many of Global Mapper's analytical functions, such as watershed delineation and flood level modeling.
 A height value can also be applied to a vector feature or to individual vertices that comprise a vector feature, which allows the feature to be extruded from a terrain surface.
 Where to Find 3D Data